MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 If you see forbidden or unauthorized response in connection status, check if the service account has required access to the tables mentioned in [step 3: connection settings](#step-3-connection-settings).
 Please check whether all the columns in the tables have read access.

 #### 2.2.
 Check if ServiceNow instance behind firewall
 Graph Connector may not be able to reach your ServiceNow instance if it is behind a network firewall.
 You will need explicitly allow access to Graph Connector service.
 You can find public IP address range of Graph Connector Service in the table below.
-Based on your tenant region, add it to your ServiceNow instance network whitelist.
+Based on your tenant region, add it to your ServiceNow instance network allow list.

 **Environment** | **Region** | **Range**
 --- | --- | ---